vstinner/misc/cpython/pep-frozendict.rst

 in Python.
 It's no longer the case in this PEP.

 ``types.MappingProxyType`` was added in 2012 (Python 3.3).
-This type is not hashable.
+This type is not hashable and it's not possible to inherit from it.
 It's also easy to retrieve the original dictionary which can be mutated, for example using ``gc.get_referents()``.

 Relationship to PEP 603 frozenmap